Omega Drivers: Reception

 The drivers are recognized by ATI as the best alternative drivers on the Internet according to Terry Makedon:

 "ATI supports the enthusiast community wholly.
 Omega Drivers are in fact a good example of ATI’s user community at its best.
 What they are in principle are CATALYST drivers with different settings enabled via registry keys and other such methods.
 This provides users an alternative to ATI’s CATALYST default settings.
 While there are a few different modification drivers out in the community our relationship with the creator of the Omega Drivers is of the highest working standard.
 The author of these drivers is part of the CATALYST beta driver testing team, and also in direct contact with ATI.
 In fact we would go so far as to say that if a user chooses to go the mod driver route, they go with the Omega Drivers."

 NVIDIA has previously attempted legal action against some versions of Omega Drivers; the company has since allowed Omega Drivers for NVIDIA cards to be made.

 Branding

-Recently, AMD began offering an upgraded driver, known as the Catalyst Omega driver.
-AMD claims that the change in brand is due to the significant feature additions - and has not mentioned the existence of Omega Drivers.
-Omega Drivers has noted it is not affiliated with the AMD-distributed Catalyst Omega driver.
+In 2014 AMD began offering an "upgraded" driver known as the Catalyst Omega driver.
+AMD claimed that the change in brand was due to the significant feature additions.
+Omega Drivers noted it was not affiliated with this AMD-distributed Catalyst Omega driver.